My website maintenance checklist

 - Run a full backup

-- Update the core
+- Update the core software

 - Update plugins, themes, and translations

-- Look at the front end
+- Have a look around the front end

 - Review security logs